ayima237/ayima237.github.io/_posts/2025-07-03-Calculating-Planet-Volumes.md

 print(volume)

 ```
-Remember that we created a one dimentional array of radii for all 8 planets above.
+Remember that we created a one dimensional array of radii for all 8 planets above.
 Now, I will use that to calculate the volume of all eight planets simultanously.

 ```
 volumes = 4/3 * np.pi * radii**3